 Teaching is great fun and hard work for me.
-I find teaching refreshing and enhancing to my own knowledge as I try new approaches and continuously revise current methods to more effectively guide the students.
+As an associate professor at the University of Missouri, I have taught multiple courses at the Ph.D., M.S., and undergraduate levels.
+At University of Missouri, my teaching responsibility is three courses per academic year.
+I find teaching refreshing and enhancing to my own knowledge as I try new approaches and continuously revising current methods to guide the students more effectively.
+I find effective ways to challenge my students to achieve their full potential and encourage them to learn the fundamental concepts thoroughly.
 In my class lectures, I put a lot of emphasis on the common intuition behind any statistical concept, how to use it for analyzing data sets, how to interpret an outcome, and finally how to draw conclusions from the analysis.
-My deepest satisfaction lies in seeing the best students excel, seeing the pride of average students in completing a term project that is longer, more challenging and better crafted than they thought possible, and seeing the satisfaction of lesser students persevering when they thought they couldn't make it.
+My deepest satisfaction lies in seeing the best students excel, seeing the pride of average students in completing a term project that is longer, more challenging, and better crafted than they thought possible, and seeing the satisfaction of less-prepared students persevering when they thought they couldn’t make it.

 STAT 4110/7110: Statistical Software and Data Analysis.
 Level: Graduate/Advanced Undergraduate Programming with major statistical packages like SAS and R. Emphasizing data management techniques and statistical analysis for regression, analysis of variance, categorical data, descriptive statistics, non-parametric analysis, and other selected topics.
 Sample Syllabus.